AmeLYZ/StudyNotes/notes/git_notes.md

 - remote non-empty repoitory & local empty folder
     1. Create a remote repository with `README.md` or `.ignore`.
 Or simply you can start with an existing repository.
-    2. Start with `git init` by creating a local folder(you'd better build a fold with the same name as the remote repository).
+    2. Start with `git init` by creating a local folder(you'd better build a folder with the same name as the remote repository).

         ```Bash
         mkdir name_of_the_repository && cd name_of_the_repository